min2ha/ukwa-site/content/target/51252/index.en.md

   "subject": "Brexit"
 }

-# FCO Outreach: Ensuring a smooth transition in the WTO as we leave the EU

 Discusses steps being taken to establish  the UK’s independent position in the WTO in the light of Brexit